omkarbajaj073/ai-travel-assistant/README.md

 ## Template Used

-This application is based on the **Cloudflare LLM Chat Application Template**, which provides:
+This application is forked off of the **Cloudflare LLM Chat Application Template**, which provides:

 - Basic chat interface with streaming responses
 - Workers AI integration pattern
 - Server-Sent Events (SSE) streaming implementation
 - TypeScript type definitions for Workers environment
 - Wrangler configuration for local development

-**Modifications Made**:
-- Extended to include Durable Objects for state management
-- Added multi-conversation support with conversation management
-- Implemented itinerary extraction and validation from AI responses
-- Added preferences management system
-- Created multi-page interface (chat, preferences, itinerary)
-- Implemented location context integration
-- Added structured itinerary schema and validation
-- Enhanced system prompts with explicit schema requirements

 ## AI in Building This Application